Cigna/ibis/README.md

 | What | Function  | How is this useful?  |
 | :---:   | :-: | :-: |
-Split by | Provides an automated split by for Teradata, SQL Server, and DB2 | Without the automated split by, on a per table basis, you need to find a column that enables parrallel executuion of an ingestion
+Split by | Provides an automated split by for Teradata, SQL Server, and DB2 | Without the automated split by, on a per table basis, you need to find a column that enables parallel execution of an ingestion
 Auto generating Oozie workflows |	Automatically creates XML workflows |	No manual XML creation Generate non ingestion workflows through "building blocks" |	Given hive and shell scripts, IBIS generates oozie workflow	| Automate running any type of script in the Data Lake
 Group tables based on schedule	| Group workflows into subworkflows based on schedule |	Tables with similar schedule can be kicked off using ESP by triggering one workflow.
 Use Parquet |	Store data in Parquet |	Efficient storage + fast queries!
-Follows Lambda Architecture	| Storing data in the base layer, as immutable data Allows for data export to any RDBMS	|
+Follows Lambda Architecture	| Storing data in the base layer, as immutable data Allows for data export to any RDBMS	|   Allows to export data from hive to oracle, db2, sqlserver, mysql, Teradata | For generating reports based on exported data to RDBMS
 Creates automated incremental workflows |	Allows you to incrementally ingest data	| Based on a column, generate a where clause data ingestion that will ingest into partitions automatically
 Data validation |	Validate the data was ingested correctly|	Row counts, DDL match, data sampling and stores info in a QA log table
 Map data types to valid Hadoop types|	Match, as close as possible, external data types to Hadoop data types|	Oracle has specific data types like NUMBER which don't exist in Hadoop.
 Map to a valid Hadoop type as best as possible (eg to DECIMAL) by grabbing from metadata tables.
 Other tools map everything directly as string - doesn't work for SAS!
 Isolated Env - custom ENV |Every different team is having separate team space for all source tables.
-Workflows can be generated and schedulled without affeting any team.
+Workflows can be generated and scheduled without affecting any team.

 ## Functionalities available in IBIS
 Command --help would list the IBIS Functionalities